- More than 150 people registered for a public forum on Zoom arranged by COTA Tasmania. A recording of the forum is available.

 - Elder Abuse Helpline bookmark pdf

 - Elder Abuse Helpline poster pdf

-If you don’t have a video conferencing account to do a meeting online, you can apply for a grant from the Primary Health Network to pay for the subscription.
-You can find information about how to apply here.
+Organisations that didn’t have a video conferencing account to do do a meeting online were urged to apply for a grant from the Primary Health Network to pay for the subscription.

-COTA Tasmania Acknowledges the Support of the Tasmanian Government
+COTA Tasmania Acknowledged the Support of the Tasmanian Government

-COTA Tasmania’s activities to raise awareness of elder abuse prevention and World Elder Abuse Awareness Day are supported by the Tasmanian Government.
+COTA Tasmania’s activities to raise awareness of elder abuse prevention and World Elder Abuse Awareness Day were supported by the Tasmanian Government.